vibe-project/vibe-project.github.io/projects/vibe-java-server/3.0.0-Alpha1/reference/index.md

 </div>

 #### By Id
-Every socket has a unique id. `byId(String id, Action<Socket> action)` finds socket by id and executes the given action only once or not if no socket is found.
+Every socket has a unique id. `byId(String id, Action<ServerSocket> action)` finds socket by id and executes the given action only once or not if no socket is found.

 <div class="row">
 <div class="large-6 columns">